David-Chae/DCA_PREP_RESOURCES/Questions/221-240/question_224.md

 **A. docker service inspect <service> --pretty**

 Explanation:
 - **A** uses the `--pretty` flag with `docker service inspect`, which provides a more human-readable format with limited and key information about the service.
+Reference: https://docs.docker.com/reference/cli/docker/service/inspect/

 The other options are incorrect:
 - **B**: `docker inspect service <service> --format="{{.Spec.Name}}"` is not a valid command as the `docker inspect` command does not use "service" in that context.